RefurbishedCommodore/Commodore128/Artwork 310381 (Rev 9)/Ser. No. DA 4 354432/README.md

 There is some liquid residue, as can be seen in the picture below (bottom right).
 I suspect that this liquid may have entered through the reset switch opening, as there is some residue around the opening as well.

 There is also some spot corrosion on the RF shield (see the boxed area), but this is marginal.
+See picture below - arrows with the "!" symbol mark the areas.

 <p align="center">
     <img src="Images/Dis_06.jpeg" alt="Description" width="800">
 </p>

+There six screws holding the RF-shield in place[^3]; two in the front, one at the left side and three in the back.
+See picture above. **NOTE:** Before the RF-shield can be lifted, the eight metal tabs (four in the front, and four on the left hand side) must be bent out of the way.

 <!-- MARK START -->